jisungbin/ComposeInvestigator/README.md

 ComposeInvalidator.invalidHelloWorld{Tag}() // auto-generated function
 ComposeInvalidator.disposeHelloWorld{Tag}() // auto-generated function

-// with @RecompositionRecord, each time a Composable is recomposed, its name is printed.
+// with @InvalidationTrack, each time a Composable is recomposed, its name is printed.
 ```

 ### Under the hood